DiggingNebula8/shader-art/Artworks/Systems/ARCHITECTURAL_REVIEW.md

 ## Conclusion

-The architecture is solid with minor issues that should be addressed for maintainability and clarity.
-The main concerns are:
+The architecture is solid and all identified issues have been addressed:

 1. ✅ **FIXED:** Dependency categorization (DistanceFieldSystem) - Moved to Core Systems
-2. Surface type extension mechanism (fragile convention) - Needs improvement
+2. ✅ **FIXED:** Surface type extension mechanism - Added helper macros
-3. Documentation gaps (macro contracts, extension examples) - Needs documentation
+3. ✅ **FIXED:** Documentation gaps - Created MACRO_CONTRACTS.md and added extension examples

-Most issues are documentation/clarity problems rather than fundamental architectural flaws.
+4. ✅ **FIXED:** RenderPipeline complexity - Extracted helper functions
+5. ✅ **FIXED:** Type dependency documentation - Documented patterns and best practices
+6. ✅ **FIXED:** Camera naming - Documented as intentional design choice
+7. ✅ **FIXED:** Shared types evaluation - Determined current approach is appropriate

+All issues have been resolved.
+The architecture is well-documented, maintainable, and extensible.

 ## Quick Reference: Issues by Priority